venturefund-archive/atix-labs-circles-of-angels/code_of_conduct.md

 ## 9. Contact info

-[YOUR CONTACT INFO HERE -- this should be a single person or a small team who can respond to issues directly]
+Any inquiries should be sent to this email address: community@atixlabs.com

 ## 10. License and attribution